-With food it is actually quite similar.
-You get up out of bed, you are hungry, you have breakfast.
-Your hunger is satisfied.
+You get up out of bed, you have breakfast.
 Then you get to the door to leave for work and you think of the long gap until break.
 This is your last chance to eat for the next few hours.
 So you snatch a biscuit out of the cupboard to eat on the way.

 Then you park up in the car park and break still seems a long way off so you eat one of the sandwiches you made for lunch.
-Again this is yet another last chance to eat.
+This is yet another last chance to eat.

-Then there's a pot of sweets left on the desk left over from yesterday when everyone clubbed together for an afternoon treat.
-You have just one, but that's ok because one is irrelevant.
+Then there's a pot of sweets on the desk left over from yesterday when everyone clubbed together for an afternoon treat.
+You have just one, but that's OK because one is irrelevant.
 By break time you have had six.

 When break comes you are very good and have a yoghurt and an apple.
 Then five minutes before the end of break you panic when you realise it is another 2 hours until lunch so you nip out to the vending machine for a bar of chocolate and while you are there buy a sandwich to make up for the one you ate earlier.
 You eat the chocolate on the way back to the office and arrive 5 minutes late.